SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 nothing # hide
 ```

-To use `analyticless_test_convergence` from [`DiffEqDevTools`](https://github.com/SciML/DiffEqDevTools.jl) we need to pick a solver to compute the reference solution and specify tolerances.
-Since the problem is not stiff we use the high order explicit solver `Vern9()` from [`OrdinaryDiffEq`](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
-Moreover, we need to choose the different time step sizes which are used to investigate the convergence behavior.
+To use `analyticless_test_convergence` from [DiffEqDevTools.jl](https://github.com/SciML/DiffEqDevTools.jl), we need to pick a solver to compute the reference solution and specify tolerances.
+Since the problem is not stiff, we use the high-order explicit solver `Vern9()` from [OrdinaryDiffEqVerner.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+Moreover, we choose time step sizes to investigate the convergence behavior.

 ```@example eoc
 using OrdinaryDiffEqVerner